Seasawher/mathlib4-help/docs/options.md

 default: `true`

 contrapose a goal `a ↔ b` into the goal `¬ a ↔ ¬ b`

+## debug.autoTry.showEdits
+type: `Bool`

+default: `false`

+if set, autoTry logs an info message per emitted suggestion showing the edit's source range and the literal replacement text (for testing the widget data)

 ## debug.byAsSorry
 type: `Bool`